grammyjs/website/site/docs/plugins/runner.md

 // Distribute the updates among bot workers. bot.use(distribute(__dirname + "/worker"));

-// Run the concurrently with multi-threading. run(bot);
+// Run the bot concurrently with multi-threading. run(bot);
 ```